WillMeilahn/holbertonschool-simple_shell/README.md

-#Simple Shell
+# Simple Shell

-A simple UNIX command interpreter written as part of the low-level programming and algorithm track at Holberton School.
+A simple UNIX command interpreter is written as part of the low-level programming and algorithm track at Holberton School.

 ## Description